Mohansundaramcse/Resume_Screening_ML/README.md

 - AI-driven automation

 ## 📂 Dataset
-The dataset used is `UpdatedResumeDataSet.csv`.
+The dataset used is "https://www.kaggle.com/datasets/serkanp/resume-screening-dataset".
 (⚠️ Note: Please ensure you have the dataset locally or download it from a trusted source such as Kaggle.)

 ## 🚀 How to Run